skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 | *(integer)*            |                                                    |           |
 +------------------------+----------------------------------------------------+-----------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **temperature** *(double)* - Default: *300.0*

-  This argument specifies the target temperature in the unit of K.
+  This parameter specifies the target temperature in the unit of K.

 \

 - **coupling_strength** *(double)* - Default: *None*

-  This argument specifies the coupling strength which indicates the oscillation frequency of the bath particles.
+  This parameter specifies the coupling strength which indicates the oscillation frequency of the bath particles.
   The coupling strength is typically related to the highest vibrational mode frequency of a given system.
 The unit is cm :sup:`-1`.
   **coupling_strength** or **time_scale** should be set and only **coupling_strength** or **time_scale** can be set.